les2feup/CityLink/README.md

 }
 ```

-The base Thing models in this care are, the SSA uMQTT Embedded Core (instance name SSAEmbC) and the Raspberry Pi Pico W Thing Model (instance name platform)
+The base Thing models, in this case, are the SSA uMQTT Embedded Core (instance name SSAEmbC) and the Raspberry Pi Pico W Thing Model (instance name platform)
 The uMQTT Embedded Core is an implementation of the [Micropython Embedded Core](https://github.com/dvalnn/SmartSensorActuator/blob/main/thing_models/ssa_core.tm.json)
 using MQTT as the communication protocol and JSON as the serialization format.

-In terms of application-specific affordances, this TM lists only the "temperature" property, which can be read and observed by WoT clients.
+Regarding application-specific affordances, this TM lists only the "temperature" property, which can be read and observed by WoT clients.